ionic-team/stencil-site/src/docs-md/basics/stencil-config.md

 <a name="outputTargets"></a>
 ##  `outputTargets`

-Stencil is able to take an app's source and compile it to numerous targets, such as an app to be deployed on an http server, or as a third-party library to be distributated on [npm](https://www.npmjs.com/).
+Stencil is able to take an app's source and compile it to numerous targets, such as an app to be deployed on an http server, or as a third-party library to be distributed on [npm](https://www.npmjs.com/).
 By default, Stencil apps have an output target type of `www`.

 The `outputTargets` config is an array of objects, with types of `www` and `dist`.